Chalo101/python-p3-v2-final-project-template/README.md

 ## Contributors

-- Your Name Charles Kagoko
+Charles Kagoko

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License